Immigrant InvestImmigrant Invest

 • How to get a residence permit in Portugal?

 To obtain a residence permit in Portugal, create 10 jobs after starting a business, buy fund units, or support the country’s science and culture.
-Meet legal requirements, apply through the appropriate channels, and comply with residency conditions.
+Meet legal requirements, apply through the appropriate channels, and comply with residence conditions.

 • How to get a residence permit by investment in Greece?